-The first thing that comes to mind when someone mentions of Geneva Switzerland are the United Nations and numerous other international organizations like the Red Cross, WHO, etc. The Swiss city Geneva has a prominent place in the political map of the world but the global city with its compelling landmarks, charming old town, and intriguing museums is no less when it comes to adding it to the tourist map.
-Zurich, Bern, Basel are few cities in Switzerland which fall on tourist map without much contemplation, this post will convince you to add Geneva to this list of must visit cities in Switzerland.
+The first thing that comes to mind when someone mentions of Geneva Switzerland are the United Nations and numerous other international organizations like the Red Cross, WHO, etc, which no doubt are the top things to do in Geneva.
+The Swiss city Geneva has a prominent place in the political map of the world but the global city with its compelling landmarks, charming old town, and intriguing museums is no less when it comes to adding it to the tourist map.
+Zurich, Bern, Basel are few cities in Switzerland which fall on tourist map without much contemplation, this post will convince you to add Geneva to this list of must-visit cities in Switzerland.

 Things to do in Geneva Switzerland